[Reprint] Illuminating Another “Me” — Interpretation of Lionel Messi’s Works

 5. Wang Liyan’s sharing

-Own”, I really like the interpretation!
-In the past few days, as a first-year doctoral student, I have participated in several opening ceremonies and admission training activities.
-These activities, without exception, emphasized the importance of publishing papers and publishing papers in core domestic and international journals such as SSCI and SCI.
-It seems that from the school to the departments and specific majors, they are reminding graduate students to publish papers and complete graduation theses as their goals.
-After hearing so much, I can’t help but feel a little sad: Why doesn’t anyone emphasize learning to care for oneself and improve self-cultivation; emphasizing the need to learn to observe society, care about others, and assume responsibility for society and the country?
-As a normal university (East China Normal University), why don’t you emphasize learning how to be a teacher, how to educate students, and how to understand more about the current state of education in China?
+I really enjoyed the interpretation of “A Color of His Own”!
+These past few days, as a first-year doctoral student, I’ve attended several opening ceremonies and orientation activities.
+Without exception, these activities emphasized the importance of publishing papers, especially in core domestic and international journals like SSCI and SCI.
+It felt like the entire university, from the department to the specific major, was reminding graduate students to focus on publishing papers and completing their dissertations.
+Hearing this so much made me a little sad: why didn’t anyone emphasize learning to care for oneself, improving self-cultivation; why didn’t they emphasize learning to observe society, care for others, and shoulder responsibilities to society and the country?
+As a normal university (East China Normal University), why didn’t they emphasize learning how to be a teacher, how to educate students, and understanding the current state of education in China?

 6. Li Ling chose to share with the children